amssdias/PYTHON--Files/README.md

 # Python Files

-In this folder there's everything about opening, importing, and writting to files in Python.
+In this folder there's examples of opening, importing, and writting to files in Python.